 Their main goal was to determine if parents with PTSD influence their children’s chance of developing psychiatric disorders.
-Through this research, they consider the date from 51, 793 children (≤ 18 years) of refugees with a residence permit in Denmark.
-The results from this study are available through the journal Lancet Public Health.
-Also, consider reading this study about home births and their effect on children health.
+Through this research, they consider the date of 51, 793 children (≤ 18 years) of refugees with a residence permit in Denmark.
+The results from this study are available in the journal Lancet Public Health.
+Also, consider reading this study about home births and their effect on children’s health.

 Parents with PTSD and their Children